Why Algeria Deserves a Spot on Your Travel Bucket List: 10 Unforgettable Places to Visit

 A Jewel of Islamic Architecture

-Tlemcen, located in northwestern Algeria near the Moroccan border, is one of the oldest cities in the country and a treasure trove of Islamic art and architecture.
-Founded in the 11th century, Tlemcen was once the capital of the Zianide dynasty and a center of learning and culture that rivaled Fez and Granada.
+Tlemcen sits in Algeria's northwest, near the Moroccan border, and ranks among the country's oldest cities.
+Founded in the 11th century, it was once the capital of the Zianid dynasty and a center of learning that rivaled Fez and Granada in its day.

 The Great Mosque and the Mechouar

-The Great Mosque of Tlemcen (also known as the Mosque of Sidi Boumediene) is a masterpiece of Almoravid architecture.
-Built in the 12th century, it features intricate stucco work, carved wooden ceilings, and a stunning mihrab (prayer niche) that is considered one of the finest examples of Islamic art in North Africa.
+The Great Mosque of Tlemcen (also called the Mosque of Sidi Boumediene) is a 12th-century Almoravid masterpiece, with intricate stucco work, carved wooden ceilings and a mihrab considered among the finest examples of Islamic art in North Africa.

-The Mechouar, the citadel that served as the royal palace, offers panoramic views of the city and the surrounding mountains.
-The Mausoleum of Sidi Boumediene, dedicated to the city's patron saint, is a place of pilgrimage and an architectural marvel with its white dome and elegant minaret.
+The Mechouar, once the royal citadel, offers panoramic views over the city and surrounding mountains, while the Mausoleum of Sidi Boumediene, dedicated to the city's patron saint, remains both a pilgrimage site and an architectural highlight with its white dome and slender minaret.

 The Plateau of Lalla Setti

-Just outside the city, the Plateau of Lalla Setti offers breathtaking views of the Tlemcen Mountains and the vast plains below.
-It is a popular spot for picnics and hiking, and on clear days, you can see all the way to Morocco.
+Just outside town, the Plateau of Lalla Setti delivers sweeping views of the Tlemcen mountains and the plains below.
+It's a favorite spot for hiking and picnics, and on a clear day you can see all the way to Morocco.

 The Souks and the Culture

-I attended a traditional Andalusian music concert in an old palace in Tlemcen.
-The musicians, dressed in white robes, played ouds, violins, and qanuns, their voices weaving intricate melodies that spoke of love, loss, and longing.
-The audience sat in silence, completely captivated.
-It was one of the most moving musical experiences of my life.
+I once sat in on a traditional Andalusian concert in an old palace here.
+Musicians in white robes played ouds, violins and qanuns, weaving melodies about love and longing while the audience sat in complete silence, fully absorbed.
+It's one of the more moving musical experiences I've had while traveling.

-Tlemcen is about 600 kilometers west of Algiers and can be reached by road or air.
-The city is known for its excellent cuisine—try the chorba frik (a soup made with crushed wheat) and the kalb el louz (almond pastries).
+Tlemcen sits about 600 kilometers west of Algiers, reachable by road or air.
+Try the chorba frik (a crushed-wheat soup) and kalb el louz (almond pastries) while you're there.
 Spring is the best time to visit, when the surrounding mountains are covered in wildflowers.

 8. Béjaïa: The Kabylie Jewel

-Béjaïa, located on the Mediterranean coast in the Kabylie region, is a city of extraordinary beauty and cultural significance.
-Surrounded by the rugged Djurdjura Mountains and overlooking a stunning bay, Béjaïa has been a crossroads of civilizations for thousands of years.
+Béjaïa sits on the Mediterranean coast in Algeria's Kabylie region, framed by the rugged Djurdjura Mountains and overlooking a stunning bay.
+It's been a crossroads of civilizations for millennia, and it shows.

 The Casbah and the Port

-Béjaïa's Casbah is one of the most picturesque in Algeria, with its whitewashed houses climbing up the hillside and its narrow streets offering glimpses of the sea at every turn.
-The Spanish Fort (Bordj Moussa) dominates the harbor and offers spectacular views of the city and the bay.
+Béjaïa's Casbah might be the most photogenic in Algeria — whitewashed houses climbing the hillside, narrow streets offering sea views around nearly every corner.
+The Spanish Fort (Bordj Moussa) looms over the harbor with excellent views over the city and bay.

-The city was once an important center of trade and learning.
-In the 12th century, the Jewish mathematician Abraham bar Hiyya lived here, and the famous explorer Ibn Khaldun spent time in Béjaïa studying and writing.
+The city was once a serious center of trade and learning.
+In the 12th century, the mathematician Abraham bar Hiyya lived here, and the historian Ibn Khaldun spent time in Béjaïa studying and writing.

-Just outside Béjaïa lies the Gouraya National Park, a protected area of stunning natural beauty.
-The park encompasses mountains, forests, and coastline, and is home to the endangered Barbary macaque.
-The hike to Cap Carbon, a dramatic cliff that juts into the Mediterranean, is one of the most spectacular coastal walks in North Africa.
+Just outside town, Gouraya National Park protects a stretch of mountains, forest and coastline, and is home to the endangered Barbary macaque.
+The hike out to Cap Carbon, a dramatic cliff jutting into the Mediterranean, is one of the best coastal walks anywhere in North Africa.

 The Kabylie Culture

-The Kabylie region is the heartland of the Berber (Amazigh) culture in Algeria.
-The people here have fiercely preserved their language, traditions, and identity through centuries of foreign rule.
-Visiting Béjaïa offers a unique opportunity to experience this rich culture firsthand.
+The Kabylie region is the heartland of Berber (Amazigh) culture in Algeria, and locals have held onto their language and traditions through centuries of outside rule.
+Visiting Béjaïa is a genuine chance to experience that culture up close.

-I was invited to a traditional Kabyle wedding during one visit.
-The celebration lasted three days and was a riot of color, music, and dance.
-The women wore elaborate dresses embroidered with silver thread, and the men performed the Ahellil, a traditional dance that involves rhythmic chanting and synchronized movements.
-The sense of community and joy was infectious.
+I was once invited to a traditional Kabyle wedding here — a three-day celebration full of color, music and dance.
+The women wore dresses embroidered with silver thread, and the men performed the Ahellil, a traditional dance built around rhythmic chanting and synchronized movement.
+The sense of community was contagious.

-Béjaïa is about 200 kilometers east of Algiers and can be reached by road.
-The city is known for its excellent seafood and its olive oil, which is considered among the best in the world.
-The best time to visit is in spring or autumn.
-Respect local customs and ask permission before photographing people.
+Béjaïa is about 200 kilometers east of Algiers by road.
+The seafood here is excellent, and the local olive oil is considered among the best in the world.
+Spring or autumn are the best times to visit — and always ask before photographing people.

 9. Djanet: Gateway to the Tassili